EasyHomebrew

 If you remember Cakebrew fondly, it still works but hasn't shipped an update in years.
 It's a bridge, not a destination.

-If you want everything in one place — apps, command-line tools, security alerts, services, AI help, and proper translations — in a free, actively developed native app, that's EasyHomebrew.
+If you want everything in one place — apps, command-line tools, security alerts, services, AI help, and proper translations — in a polished, actively developed native app, that's EasyHomebrew.

 Worth knowing about, but narrower in scope or no longer maintained — left off the matrix to keep it readable.